 Proprietary content available to the George Mason community for use in teaching and student assignments

-Creative Commons is a nonprofit organization that enables the sharing and use of creativity and knowledge through free, easy-to-use copyright licenses offering a less restrictive copyright practice than the “All Rights Reserved” default.
+Creative Commons is a nonprofit organization that created free, easy-to-use copyright licenses offering a less restrictive copyright practice than the “All Rights Reserved” default.
 The six Creative Commons license options give you, as a creator, simple, standardized language that permits users to share, re-use, and even build upon a work you’ve created.
-Creative Commons encourages openness and sharing of knowledge while protecting your rights as a creator.
+Creative Commons encourages openness and sharing of knowledge while also protecting your rights as a creator.

-To learn more about Creative Commons, click here or watch the short video below for a quick and easy introduction.
+To learn more about Creative Commons, click here or watch this short video for a quick and easy introduction:

-Copyright protection starts the moment a work is fixed, but it doesn’t last forever.
+Copyright protection starts the moment a copyrightable work is fixed, but it doesn’t last forever.
 After the copyright term of a work expires, the work enters the public domain, where it is freely available for anyone to use without having to obtain a license or pay a fee.
 Some works are automatically in the public domain, such as items created by federal government employees, or a creator may choose to make his/her work available in the public domain and by-pass copyright completely.

-The websites below offer a wide selection of books, images, illustrations, audio, and films in the public domain.
+The websites below offer a selection of books, images, illustrations, audio, and films in the public domain.
 Moreover, most federal agency websites (see A to Z Index) also contain public domain material you are free to use, with proper attribution.

 - Smithsonian Institution Public Domain Images (public domain images)

 - New York Times Public Domain Archives (public domain images from the New York Times)

 - Project Gutenberg (public domain electronic books)